 However, making this dramatic potential shift in less than 15 years cannot occur in a vacuum.
 According to a new data analysis from Atlas Public Policy provided exclusively to Morning Consult, if the 2035 EV new adoption goal comes to fruition, the power demanded by these vehicles is projected to take off starting in the middle of this decade.

 While California, Florida, New York and Washington in particular have already seen relatively high levels of EV adoption compared to the rest of the country with its roughly 2 percent overall adoption rate, their current numbers still represent shares in the low single-digits of overall automobile usage.
 As such, the question of how much energy demand an electrified transportation sector will add to the grid has remained a question mark.

 But Atlas’ analysis of those four states has found that to meet the 2035 electrification timeline, the projected energy demanded by EVs will likely remain relatively low in the next five years, only taking off around 2025.
-By 2035, EVs in California alone are projected to demand over 55,000 megawatt-hours annually.
-Of the four, Washington EV drivers will demand the lowest energy from the state’s grid, at roughly 12,000 MWh.
+By 2035, EVs in California alone are projected to demand over 55 million megawatt-hours annually.
+Of the four, Washington EV drivers will demand the lowest energy from the state’s grid, at roughly 12 million Mwh.

-While some have fretted about the overall impact of EVs on power demand, the total projected increase in demand in these four states is small compared to their overall power generation; for instance, in Florida, even at 100 percent EV adoption in 2035, the vehicles will demand in the neighborhood of 31,000 MWh annually; this is a minute fraction (0.01 percent) of the more than 245 million MWh the state generated in 2019.
+While some have fretted about the overall impact of EVs on power demand, the total projected increase in demand in these four states is small compared to their overall power generation; for instance, in Florida, even at 100 percent EV adoption in 2035, the vehicles will demand in the neighborhood of 31 million Mwh annually; this represents 12.5 percent of the more than 245 million Mwh the state generated in 2019.

 With their relatively high levels of EV adoption already, the trajectories of these states can serve as case studies for the market transformation that the country as a whole is soon to undertake, assuming all goes as planned for the Biden administration.